 Qualifications/skill needed: The successful candidate will have demonstrated professional experience in the legal field (e.g. attorney, paralegal or legal advocate) and will perform a variety of tasks that require the exercise of initiative and independent judgment with the ability to anticipate needs and appropriately respond.
 Candidates must be highly adaptable and possess excellent organizational and detail skills and the ability to work independently; strong interpersonal and communication skills (both orally and in writing) to successfully interact with Judicial Officers, law enforcement personnel, court personnel, victims and other agencies; extensive knowledge of court orders, court systems and domestic violence is required, public speaking experience and experience providing training to multi-disciplinary groups, experience collecting, analyzing and sharing data, as well as skills in responding in a positive, collaborative and helpful manner with numerous individuals on quick deadlines.
 Excellent analytical and critical thinking skills to make decisions and initiate action; time management skills to effectively and accurately handle multiple tasks often within short deadlines; and the ability to handle emergency situations and work under pressure.
-Familiarity with Court Databases (ECR, JABS, AOC, etc.) and skill in using computers and a variety of software such as Prosecutor by Karpel (with training), Word, Adobe Pro and Excel; familiarity with other criminal justice programs.
+Familiarity with Court Databases (ECR, JABS, AOC, KCMS etc.) and skill in using computers and a variety of software such as Prosecutor by Karpel (with training), Word, Adobe Pro and Excel; familiarity with other criminal justice programs.
 Must have demonstrated predictable and reliable attendance.
 Must be able/willing to accept supervision and feedback/coaching.

 Application Procedure: